sebastian-neubauer-by/sebastian-neubauer-by.github.io/docs/workshop-walkthrough.md

     So, this should return the key 'KEY' of the result of the 'NAME OF THE ACTION' action as as tring which can be directly embedded in another string:

     `"Hello @{body('NAME OF THE ACTION')?['KEY']}"`

+    For more details, please have a look at the Azure Logic Apps Workflow Definition Language [documentation](https://docs.microsoft.com/en-us/azure/logic-apps/logic-apps-workflow-definition-language#expressions)

 This is how the empty HTTP action looks like: